 This tutorial covers how to use FreeSurfer alongside MNE-Python, to handle the structural MRI data that we use to build subject-specific anatomical models of the scalp, inner/outer skull, and cortical surface.

-FreeSurfer is an open source analysis toolbox for MRI data.
-It contains several command line tools and graphical user interfaces.
-FreeSurfer can be obtained from https://surfer.nmr.mgh.harvard.edu/
+FreeSurfer is an open source analysis toolbox for MRI data, available from

 $ export FREESURFER_HOME=/path/to/FreeSurfer $ source $FREESURFER_HOME/SetUpFreeSurfer.sh

-The FreeSurfer home directory might vary depending on your operating system.
-See the FreeSurfer installation guide for more.
+The FreeSurfer home directory will vary depending on your operating system and choices you made during installation.
+See the FreeSurfer installation guide for more info.

-Another important step is to define the subject directory correctly.
+Another important step is to tell FreeSurfer where to put the anatomical

 $ my_subject=sample $ my_NIfTI=/path/to/NIfTI.nii.gz $ recon-all -i $my_NIfTI -s $my_subject -all